 - 4. Surrounding Neighborhood: The area surrounding of the site is zoned for both industrial and business uses.
 The elevated, four-lane McGrath Highway acts as a major barrier to the built environment to the south of the property.
 A series of railroad tracks line the northern property boundary, separating this site from the Brickbottom residential lofts and industrial uses further to the north.
 A neglected commercial and office space with a parking field lie to the east and provide the means of access/egress to the subject site.
 The surrounding buildings are industrial looking and have a variety of uses including a datacenter, reprographics, liquor store, and car wash.
 The building faces Twin City Plaza.
 The surrounding signs appear to meet the requirements of the zoning ordinance. - 5.
 Impacts of Proposal: Replacing the previously approved signs and awnings from the 2007/8 approval would not be negatively impactful provided that the same style of signs and awnings were installed.
+The signs on the sides of the building as proposed would not be impactful as they would remain in the spirit of the sign that was historically posted on the building and consistent with older, typically simple signs on factory buildings.
 The internally lit box signs on the sides of the building could be flat painted metal or wood signs with the existing gooseneck lighting.
 The internally illuminated box signs do not fit the character of the beautiful historic structure.

-Placing a sign on the McGrath Highway sign would be negatively impactful.
+Placing a sign on the McGrath Highway sign would be negatively impactful even at a lower height.
 This sign would add visual clutter to the side of the building that has retained its historic appearance.
 Also, this side of the building is very close to the highway and drivers would be distracted as they would need to turn their head to see the sign.
-The design of this sign is more attractive than the box-type sign proposed for the sides of the building; however, it still does not meet the quality of design that this building deserves.
+The design of this sign is more attractive than the one originally proposed than the box-type sign proposed for the sides of the building; however, it still does not meet the quality of design that this building deserves; however, it is not necessary in this location as the signs on the sides of the building are more visible than it and the sign takes away from the beauty of the building.